Dr. Randy Cale presents…Seven Mistakes!

 Now, there were only two options so I became a little bit concerned and he said to me says you know you’re just a long way from where you want to be.
 Well, I hope you guys don’t have that experience tonight.
 In other words, as I’m talking about the seven mistakes that you can’t afford to make.
 Also want to give you a sense of which way you need to go to stay away from those mistakes.
-But sometimes when i’m doing this presentation, folks kind of raise that issue upfront or I’ll get an email or two.
+But sometimes when I’m doing this presentation, folks kind of raise that issue upfront or I’ll get an email or two.
 Like well, you’re going to talk about what you do instead and of course, that’s the goal here.
 I want to make sure that you guys have a clear sense that if these are the mistakes.
 Here’s what you do to avoid that and here’s what you can do instead.

 So, I’m thinking…lucky squirrel right.
 Well, this is kind of some this is kind of the way we learn sometimes we will end up in a problem situation we move one way we’ll try this we try that we try this is right and then we sneak out just by hair we get out of it and we think ah we could be like the squirrel we could think this is the solution when I’m in a light threatening situation right.
 I dart one way, I dart the other way, I dart back and forth a couple of times and then that’s the way out well that strategy works sometimes you know we often see these dead squirrels sitting around so hopefully as we’re talking about this tonight that I give you a sense of how it is you

 stay away from that kind of decision-making strategy meaning here’s life’s coming at you and you don’t know what to do so you try this one.